thzgr/thzgr.github.io/_pages/tools.md

 Wanna talk?
 =====
-Hit me up on [protonmail dot com](mailto:thomazg@protonmail.com).<br>
+Hit me up on [Tutanota](mailto:thzgr@tuta.io) through thzgr at tuta dot io.<br>
+If you prefer you can contact via [Protonmail](mailto:thzgr@proton.me) through thzgr at proton dot me.<br>
-If you need a more private and personal way of talking, email me asking for my [Session](https://getsession.org/) ID.
+If you need a more private and personal way of having a conversation, email me asking for my [Session](https://getsession.org/) ID.